USEC-WHISKEY/hdest-weapons/README.md

 <p><img src="sprites/mf240/bm249clip.png"></p>

-Note: The M4 and Fauxtech origin by default have no rear sight.
+Note: The M4 and Fauxtech Origin by default have no rear sight.
 You have to pick one yourself or you will only see the front sight image.

 ### Weapon IDs